JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 memory but linking against all the MASL data in the `models/` directory, there will be a duplicate on disk of the definition being edited in memory.
 This would have to be expected and handled by the Xtext editor.

+> Sounds feasible.
+If not, we could still disable the validation.

 5.2.1.3 Rename refactoring